MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Phonology and morphophonology

 Grey Orcish has 12 vowel phonemes, 7 of them oral and the remaining 5 nasal.
-The contrast between close-mid and open-mid vowels is neutralized in unstressed syllables.
+The contrast between close-mid and open-mid vowels is neutralized in syllables that are unstressed or closed.

 <table>
   <tr>